nostrocket/NIPS/state.md

 #### Nostrocket
 A **Nostrocket** state change request is a Nostr event that complies with the protocol in the context of the current state.

 To avoid [language theoretic security vulnerabilities](http://langsec.org/), state change requests are explicit, atomic, and do not invoke Turing complete execution (the same model as Bitcoin).
+This enables full recognition of valid or expected inputs prior to execution, which is not possible with smart contract platforms.

 However, Nostrocket has the same level of flexibility as a Turing complete environment such as the EVM.
 Instead of this flexibility being invoked by "transactions", it is prestated in the codebase that a user executes (leveraging their web of trust) and invoked by explicit and atomic state change requests.